cwhite98/Project2HPC/README.md

 [OpenMP Algorithm](openmp/openmp.py)

 For the implementation of the parallel algorithm with MPI, we used the OpenMP algorithm as base and then started to parallelize de code.
-We use three processes, each one open a file and process it.
+We use three processes, each one open a file and processes it.
 For a better explanation, go to [PCAM](pcam.md).

 To run this file, just follow the next steps: